shaunoconnor/DevelopmentToolsLibrariesFrameworks/README.md

-Web Development Tools Libraries & Frameworks
+Development Tools Libraries & Frameworks
 ======================================

-**The tools, libraries &amp; frameworks that you should use when building web applications.**
+**The tools, libraries &amp; frameworks that you should use when building web & mobile applications.**